Worley03/nex-droprate-calculator/README.md

 # Nex Droprate Calculator
 This plugin monitors the players contribution to Nex fights and calculates the roll for a unique drop.

-Here is a overview of the monitored properties:
+Overview of the monitored properties:

 - Unique Chance: The percent chance to receive an unique drop.
 - Unique Roll: The roll that is made to receive an unique drop.